-Dr. George Mitchell was born in Lambton County on the 10th of June, 1838 the 6th of 8 children William Mitchell and the former Jane Ballagh.
+Dr. George Mitchell was born in Lambton County on the 10th of June, 1838 the 6th of 8 children born to William Mitchell and the former Jane Ballagh.
 His parents and most of his siblings were born in Ireland.
 Dr. Mitchell was the first of the Mitchell children to be born in Canada.
-In fact on his brother William’s death record, it records his place of birth as the Atlantic Ocean.
+In fact on his brother William’s death record, it records his place of birth as the Atlantic Ocean in August of 1833.
 The same information is repeated on the 1901 census.
-His brother William was born in August of 1833.
 His parents were farmers and his siblings were; Elizabeth, Mary, Robert, John, William, Angus and Jeremiah.

 Dr. Mitchell attended Bellvue Hospital Medical College in New York, graduating M.D. in 1866.
 He received a certificate from the Toronto School of Medicine the same year.
 According to the 1882 Ontario Medical Register, Dr. Mitchell joined the College of Physicians and Surgeons on the 26th of December, 1866.
 He initially practiced medicine in Wyoming (Lambton County) but by 1868 he was settled in Wallaceburg.